 Although this is not a corporate perk, some firms welcome insurers into their offices to market disability policies at group pricing.

 The most expensive form of disability insurance is private individual coverage.
 However, it is occasionally required to obtain adequate coverage.
-Request assistance from an insurance broker or your human resources department in evaluating your options from the many sources available to you and identifying any gaps.
+Request assistance from an insurance broker or your human resources department in evaluating your options from the many available sources and identifying gaps.

 Consider your current coverage, including any out-of-pocket payments, benefit caps, and waiting periods, then choose an individual policy to fill up any gaps.
 If the price is too high, investigate if you can forego some features in exchange for the essentials.

 The following are examples of possible tradeoffs: